Battle of Santa Cruz de Tenerife (1797): Background: Cape St. Vincent and Cádiz

 In February the British defeated a Spanish fleet near Cape St. Vincent but failed to strike a solid blow against the Spanish Navy in the uneven struggle.
 Admiral John Jervis sailed for Lisbon after the engagement, frustrated at the escape of several valuable prizes including the Santísima Trinidad.
 New orders from the Admiralty demanded that he subdue and blockade the Spanish port of Cádiz, where much of the battered Spanish squadron had sought shelter.
 The First Sea Lord thought that the ease of Jervis' victory over José de Córdoba y Ramos guaranteed a successful attack on that southern harbour.
 Events proved otherwise.

 Jervis' ships besieged Cádiz but were repelled by unexpected Spanish resistance.
-The Spaniards, under Vice-Admiral Mazarredo, organized a flotilla of small gunboats converted from yachts.
-With a clear advantage in the harbour's shallow waters, these vessels manoeuvred in the darkness and savaged Jervis' heavy ships of the line, striking at their vulnerable areas with impunity.
-Coastal batteries opened fire, joined by Spanish warships anchored at harbour, and drove the attackers back, causing the British to lose grip over the blockade and allowing several merchant convoys to slip in and out of the port.
+The Spaniards, under Vice-Admiral Mazarredo, organized a flotilla of fuerzas sutiles composed by small gunboats converted from yachts. .Coastal batteries opened fire, joined by Spanish warships anchored at harbour, and drove the attackers back, causing the British to lose grip over the blockade and allowing several merchant convoys to slip in and out of the port.

-An air of mutiny spread over the British crews as their long stay at sea stretched on without results.
 In April Jervis shifted his gaze to Tenerife upon hearing that Spanish treasure convoys from America arrived regularly at that island.
 The admiral sent two reconnoitring frigates which surprised and caught two French and Spanish vessels in a night-time raid.
 Encouraged by this success, Jervis dispatched a small squadron under recently promoted Rear Admiral Horatio Nelson with the aim of seizing Santa Cruz by means of an amphibious attack.